daily-demos/examples/dailyjs/pagination/README.md

 ## How does this example work?

-When call sizes exceed a certain volume (~12 or more particpants) it's important to start optimising for both bandwidth and CPU.
+When call sizes exceed a certain volume (~12 or more participants) it's important to start optimising for both bandwidth and CPU.
 Using manual track subscriptions allows each client to specify which participants they want to receive video and/or audio from, reducing how much data needs to be downloaded as well as the number of connections our servers maintain (subsequently supporting increased participant counts.)

 This demo introduces a new paginated grid component that subscribes to any tiles that are in view.
 Our subscription API allows for the subscribing, pausing, resuming and unsubscribing of tracks.
 The grid component will: